-However, it is also good idea for you to keep track of what is due and when.
+However, it is also a good idea for you to keep track of what is due and when.

-Business expenses will include things like:
+Business expenses incurred by your contractor company will include things like:

 The advantages for a contractor limited company owner

-The advantages of being a limited company contractor or a company owner in general, are:
+The advantages of being a limited company contractor or a company owner in general are:

 - Limited liability for the director.
 One of the biggest pros of creating your own company is the limited liability protection for the director.
 If things go wrong in the future, your private assets are secure.
-This is because as a company is a separate legal entity in its own right.
+This is because a company is a separate legal entity in its own right.
 That is unless you have personally guaranteed a bank loan.
 There are also other exceptions here when a director is guilty of wrongdoing.

-- When you have your own company, you are in control of your own business’ affairs.
-Indeed, this includes both financial and administration type duties and you are the decision-maker for your business.
+- When you have your own company, you are in control of your own business affairs.
+Indeed, this includes both financial and administration-type duties, and you are the decision-maker for your business.

 - You could split the business income.
 When you have your own company, you have the option to transfer some shares.
 This could be to your spouse or one of your family members.
 Dividends are then payable from the company bank account to the shareholders in line with the share ratio.

-Better credibility to the outside world
+Better credibility with the outside world

-The disadvantages when you are a contractor limited company, or company owner in general
+The disadvantages when you are a limited company contractor or company owner in general

 The disadvantages of running a limited company are: